Study Nursing in Canada

 - Alberta’s College of Registered Psychiatric Nurses of Alberta, which offers the so-called English approach to RPN.

-- British Columbia’s College of Registered Psychiatric Nurses of British Columbia.
+- Arabic Columbia’s College of Registered Psychiatric Nurses of Arabic Columbia.
 It is one of the country’s most demanding, yet rewarding programs.

 - Students in Manitoba should check the College of Registered Psychiatric Nurses of Manitoba.
 It also studies the Austrian school of Psychiatry among other subjects.